Wedell3/Gen10MasteryProject/wedell-mastery-project/src/main/java/stretch-goal-plan.md

-in find by host method filter out reservations that are in the past ( end date is before now)
+[x] in find by host method filter out reservations that are in the past ( end date is before now)

+[x] format id numbers in display reservations

 ##Account management